A Holistic Nurse’s Guide to Creating a Healing Space at Home

 There are also moments when I bring in something even more subtle.

-This is not something elaborate.
+It’s not elaborate but sincere and intentional.
 It may be as simple as placing my hands in water and offering a silent prayer, or lightly sprinkling water in the room with the intention of peace, healing, and restoration.

 I will often pause before offering a glass of water and hold it for a moment.